 Here is an at-a-glance overview of the going public process for listing on TSX or TSXV.
 The individual steps will be reviewed in further detail in later chapters.
-The amount of time required depends on the complexity of the company, current governance and reporting capabilities, the advisory team, the quality of the documentation and the number of outstanding issues.
+On average, going public takes approximately three to six months.
+The amount of time required depends on the complexity of the company, the advisory team, the quality of the documentation and the number of outstanding issues.